softartdev/NoteDelight/app/desktop/README.md

 ## Overview

 The `app:desktop` module is the **Desktop JVM application** for NoteDelight, built with Compose Multiplatform.
-It provides a native desktop experience on Windows, macOS, and Linux with full feature parity to the mobile apps.
+It provides a native desktop experience on Windows, macOS, and Linux with full feature parity to the mobile apps, including database encryption support via SQLCipher.

 ## Purpose